Atharva01/Brain-Tumor-Segmentation-using-Deep-Learning/README.md

-# Brain Tumor Segmentation Project
+# Brain Tumor Segmentation using Deep Learning

 ## Overview
 This project focuses on the segmentation of brain tumors using deep learning techniques, specifically the U-Net architecture.
 The goal is to develop a model capable of accurately identifying and delineating tumors in medical images.